donnachaforde/espresso/README.md

 ***
 ## Introduction

 Have you ever had a good idea for a CLI tool but found yourself somewhat hindered by having to provide support for command-line arguments?
-If so, the **espresso-lib** can alleviate much of the pain by providing a simple framework for parsing and handling command-line switches.
+If so, **espresso** can alleviate this overhead by handling parsing and handling command-line switches.

 The key features are:
 * A clear and simple API to define the arguments/switches supported by your utility.